4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 | descending    | Booleano | `true` for descending order, `false` for ascending order                                              |
 | result        | Variant  | Valor a tratar por el atributo calculado.
 Pass `Null` if you want to let 4D execute the default sort. |

 > You can use either the `operator` or the `descending` property.
-It is essentially a matter of programming style (see examples).
+Es esencialmente una cuestión de estilo de programación (ver ejemplos).

 You can return the `orderBy` string either in the `$event.result` object property or in the *$result* function result.
 If the function returns a value in *$result* and another value is assigned to the `$event.result` property, the priority is given to `$event.result`.